 What do you look forward to doing or accomplishing today?

-Sometimes it is a book that I just bought and I’m looking forward to reading it.
+In my case, sometimes it is a book that I just bought and I’m looking forward to reading it.
 It can also be a great article I’m looking forward to writing.
-Sometimes it an exciting challenge that I throw at myself.
+Sometimes it is an exciting challenge that I throw at myself.

 The thing is that you must have something that you look forward to.
-If you don’t, you may lose your interest for the day because there’s nothing more to do and everything is boring.
+If you don’t, you may lose interest for it because there’s nothing more to do and everything is boring.

 8. Get a good breakfast